 (always follow the directions provided with your product.)

-- Be certain your countertops are clean and free of spills.
+Be certain your countertops are clean and free of spills.
 Stains should be removed prior to sealing.
 You will need 3 clean, dry, soft cloths and stone sealer.

-- Pour a small amount of sealer, about the size of the bottom of a pop can, onto the countertop and distribute evenly with a dry cloth.
+Pour a small amount of sealer, about the size of the bottom of a pop can, onto the countertop and distribute evenly with a dry cloth.
 Pour more sealer onto the stone as you move onto other areas of the surface.

-- Take another dry cloth and wipe the excess sealer off while it is still wet.
+Take another dry cloth and wipe the excess sealer off while it is still wet.
 If the sealer is already dry, apply a bit more sealer and wipe it off.
 This will remove any residue.

-- Once all excess sealer is removed, use a clean dry cloth for a final wipe down.
+Once all excess sealer is removed, use a clean dry cloth for a final wipe down.

 The biggest danger to granite is oil stain, which gives the appearance of darkening the stone.

 The good news is stain(s) can be removed with the use of a poultice!
 Sometimes it takes a number of applications of the poultice to remove all of the stain.
-In over 4000 jobs, we have encountered exactly two stain issues and were successful in removing both stains.
+In over 10,000 jobs, we have encountered exactly two stain issues and were successful in removing both stains.

 Heat: Granite can take heat to approximately 2500 degrees.
 Hot pots and pans can be set directly onto granite but heat may discolor the sealer/resin coating, so hot pads or trivets are still advised.
 This is not true for quartz products.
 They will scorch and discolor above about 400 degrees.
 Quartz is also susceptible to heat shock from hot pots and pans.